 Effective collaboration and an empowered workforce lead to innovation and employee engagement.
-Companies that have adopted hybrid work plans have also changed their strategies for getting everyone on the same page.
+Distributed companies that have adopted hybrid work plans have also changed their strategies for getting everyone on the same page.
+So there is no need to have a central office nowadays to have a higher performing rate from your team.

-The term "distributed workforce" refers to employees who work from multiple locations, including their homes and satellite offices.
+The term "distributed workforce" refers to employees who work from multiple locations, employees who work remotely.
 Nowadays, what was once referred to as telecommuting is increasingly evolving into a collaborative work environment.
 This new paradigm was fueled in part by the CoVid-19 pandemic and facilitated by a new generation of tools such as Zoom.
 Co-located workers are the opposite of distributed workers and share some physical space.
+Though body language plays a role when in office employees who aren't that good at that skill are safe with remote work, they can work from the comfort of their personal office space.

-There are several types of distributed workforce companies: those that employ traditional office workers, those that employ mobile salespeople and executives, and those that employ workers who work in shared workspaces.
+There are several types of distributed workforce companies: those that employ traditional office workers, those that employ mobile salespeople and executives, and those that employ workers who work in shared workspaces and share the same data centers.
 Among them is a set of software and connectivity tools that enables them to collaborate on projects.
 These tools are used to hold ad-hoc meetings virtually, schedule conference calls, and seamlessly share files and folders.

 Communication is a very important aspect when it comes to reaching the team's full potential and getting the job done in the best way possible.
-Employee engagement is the key to almost everything.
-The company's main focus should be to establish an efficient and reliable communication system.
+Employee engagement is the key to almost everything and with a distributed workplace the communication is rather different then in person.
+The business leaders main focus should be to establish an efficient and reliable communication system.
 Distributed teams can be just as productive and collaborative as teams who work within the same four walls thanks to technological innovations.
 The key is to do it right, or you'll end up with an unproductive, unhappy, and very siloed team.

 Communication with remote teams is impossible without the team's digital toolbox.
 Creating a tech stack that provides multiple communication lanes is crucial to ensuring that employees don't fall victim to "out of sight, out of mind."
-There are many remote work tools that can be used to collaborate on documents, conduct video conferencing, use instant messaging, schedule meetings, and schedule meetings.
+There are many remote work tools that can be used to collaborate on documents, conduct video conferencing, use instant messaging, schedule team meetings.

 You can use the already famous video conferencing tool Zoom.
 It's a great way to get face time with your team when you can’t actually be face-to-face.
 The tool supports both small and large groups in video conferencing with flexible features and pricing for all types of teams.